 Peel CAS recognizes that everyone benefits when foster caregivers and adoptive families are offered quality training.
 In order to enhance knowledge and develop child-related skills, continuous learning opportunities are offered through accredited, certified and general interest programs.
 Foster caregivers are required to attend a minimum of two training courses per year.

 Achieving Harmony - Working With Birth Families

 Attachment - Understanding Healthy Attachment and Attachment Theory

 It’s My Time - Work/life Balance for Parents

 Kids Who Struggle - What We Can Do To Help

 Medication Information and Management

-Peel CAS provides all foster, foster to adopt and adoption families with personal support throughout the application process.
+Peel CAS provides all foster and adoption families with personal support throughout the application process.
 Once approved, families continue to receive ongoing support from a Permanency Worker as well as a child and youth worker if needed, access to a support group and other services as required.
 Caregivers have access to a 24-hour emergency telephone line.

-Caregivers participating in the foster or foster to adopt program are not paid a salary.
+Foster caregivers are not paid a salary.
 At the end of the month, they receive a fixed daily rate to cover the cost of food, shelter and other general expenses associated with caring for a child.
 The money received by caregivers is non-taxable.